Economic Knowledge

 Places to Live

 O'Mahony Pike Architects have extensive experience in residential design, for both the private and public sectors, in rural, urban and suburban contexts.
 Our work in this area covers a wide range of housing typologies at low, medium and high densities, ranging in scale from single houses to complete urban blocks.
-Central to our focus is the ambition to create places where people will enjoy living in their homes, and also feel part of a community that enriches its context.
+Central to our focus is the ambition to create places where people will enjoy living in their homes, and also feel part of a sustainable community that enriches its context.

 The issue of density is key to the successful and sustainable development of our settlements.
 We have a strong understanding of the various factors that affect the density of a development, which enables us to develop site strategies that are both appropriate to a sites' statutory and physical context, and our clients' brief.